Undergraduate Admissions

 A CSU eligibility index can be calculated by multiplying a GPA by 800 and adding the total score on the SAT exam (mathematics and Evidence-Based Reading and Writing).
 For students who took the ACT, multiply the GPA by 200 and add 10 times the ACT composite score.
 Persons who are California high school graduates (or residents of California for tuition purposes) need a minimum index of 2950 or 694 using the ACT.
 The Eligibility Index Table illustrates several combinations of required test scores and averages.
 The university has no current plans to include the writing scores from either of the admissions tests in the computation of the CSU eligibility index.

 Persons who neither graduated from a California high school nor are a resident of California for tuition purposes need a minimum index of 3570 or 842 using the ACT.
 Graduates of secondary schools in foreign countries must be judged to have academic preparation and abilities equivalent to applicants eligible under this section.
 An applicant with a grade point average of 3.00 or above (3.61 for nonresidents) is not required to submit test scores.
-However, all applicants for admission are urged to take the SAT or ACT and provide the scores of such tests to each CSU university to which they seek admission. universityes use these test results for advising and placement purposes and may require them for admission to impacted majors or programs.
-Impacted CSU universityes require SAT or ACT scores of all applicants for freshman admission.
+However, all applicants for admission are urged to take the SAT or ACT and provide the scores of such tests to each CSU campus to which they seek admission.
+Campuses use these test results for advising and placement purposes and may require them for admission to impacted majors or programs.
+Impacted CSU campuses require SAT or ACT scores of all applicants for freshman admission.

-Registration forms and the dates for either test may be obtained from school or college counselors or from a university Testing Office.
+Registration forms and the dates for either test may be obtained from school or college counselors or from a campus Testing Office.
 Testing information is also available at the Sacramento State Testing website, or by writing to:

 College Board (SAT)